Estimated reading time: 8 minutes

-Well thought out steps of action for each of the three phases of recovery.
-This is where you identify the who, what, where, when and how.
-For example, who will speak on behalf of the organization and where will the congregation gather if the church facility is too damaged to hold a church service?
+For example, think through and answer the questions – who will speak on behalf of the organization, and where will the congregation gather if the church facility is too damaged to hold a church service?

-- Who needs to be contacted, in what order and by whom?
+Emergency Contact Information – Identify who needs to be contacted, in what order, and by whom.

-- Phone numbers of key church employees, volunteers or congregants.
+Include phone numbers of key church employees, volunteers, or congregants.

-- What are the requirements for computer hardware, software and business data back up files?
+Information Systems – What are the requirements for computer hardware, software, and business data backup files?